 These ‘Closed-Loop’ systems, where the fare media is supplied by the transport provider, have been around for years and provide a robust solution in which transactions are primarily stored on the card and only secondarily in the readers and then in the local and/or central back-offices.

-“The transit fare collection system architecture that uses the back office system to apply relevant business rules, determine the fare, and settle the transaction.”
+Account-Based Ticketing is defined by the Smartcard Alliance as: “The transit fare collection system architecture that uses the back office system to apply relevant business rules, determine the fare, and settle the transaction.”

-Essentially right to travel is managed by the central back office and the ‘ticket’ the passenger has acts as a token or proof of the right to travel and identifier of a customer’s account - hence, Account-Based.
-The back office issued the ticket/token, stores its usage patterns in the back office and also settles the transaction based on usage.
+Essentially right to travel is managed by the central back office and the ‘ticket’ the passenger has acts as a 'token' or proof of the right to travel and identifier of a customer’s account - hence, Account-Based.
+The back office stores the tokens usage patterns and also settles the transaction (based on usage).
 As such, the back office is the primary source of truth, unlike in a Card Centric system where, as described above, it is the card.

-Because of this, passengers are able to use what they have in their pocket to travel, be it an EMV contactless bank card, smartcard, phone or a smart wearable and the payment will link with their ‘account’ residing in the back office.
-Account Based systems are also better placed to take advantage of the advances in technology to run and scale more efficiently, with the back-offices often being managed from the ‘Cloud’.
+Because of this, passengers are able to use what they have in their pocket to travel, be it an cEMV contactless bank card, smartcard, phone or a smart wearable and the payment will link with their ‘account’ residing in the back office.
+This means passengers no longer need to buy a ticket or understand fares to travel, safe in the knowledge they will be charged 'best fare'; for their journey.

 Mobile ticketing can operate both as a traditional proof of payment style ticket (data on the ticket - suitable for last minute tickets) and also enable Account Based ticketing (static token & data primarily in the back office), allowing you to feed in and experiment with account based products as you move to full Account Based Ticketing.

-About Masabi’s JustRide Platform
+Masabi’s Justride Platform